nizabel/mod-fac-test/README.md

 ## The Colors

-There are three coloring methods used in the program.
+There are four coloring methods used in the program.
 The first two are the same (circle and doucle cirlce) in that the figure is rendered using a single color.
 The first (cirlce mode) uses the color set with the color control (droplet), the second uses a color based on the color value, the module and the factor (added together).

 The third method (patched circle) colors each line using a new color.
 The starting color can be set with the color control.